 Accepted – A feasibility study will be undertaken to assess the viability of a digitisation business to deliver services across the state.

-Arts South Australia will continue to support organisations to leverage the opportunities for engagement with their respective audiences, through the digital space.
+Arts South Australia will continue to support organisations to leverage the opportunities for digital engagement with their respective audiences.

 Supported in principle – As part of the response to recommendation 4.1, we will work with key stakeholders to scope a Digital Cultures Fund for further consideration.

 A pilot program focused on digitisation skills development and training is underway, managed by the History Trust of South Australia on behalf of the DACG (see rec.
 4.1) and guided by the principles of the Arts and Culture Digital Access Plan for South Australia.
 This program will enhance digitisation skills development across the collecting institutions and increase the volume of digitised material from the state’s collections.
 This has been supported from within departmental resources.

 Supported in principle – As part of the response to recommendation 4.1, we will work with key stakeholders to design a Digital Cultures Matched Fund for further consideration.

 Since the writing of this recommendation, a number of initiatives have emerged or been identified through formal and informal consultation between Arts South Australia, the Department for Education and other key stakeholders, that are contributing to its delivery.